raytiasha/raytiasha/README.md

 ### 👋 Hi, I'm Tiasha

-Deepening my expertise in Machine Learning, Deep Learning, and Generative AI, with a growing focus on AI and GenAI engineering.
+- In 2026, I'm deepening my expertise in Machine Learning, Deep Learning, and Generative AI, with a growing focus on AI and GenAI engineering.

 Outside of work, I'm